mmz33/Brick-Breaker-Game/README.md

 Simple Brick Breaker Game done using Processing.

-Note: You must install Processing to play.
+You must install Processing to play.

+Note: There might be bug in the sound while playing on some machines, so you can mute it.